opentripplanner/OpenTripPlanner/src/main/java/org/opentripplanner/routing/algorithm/filterchain/package.md

 # ItineraryListFilterChain

 ItineraryListFilterChain is a mechanism for post-processing itinerary results.
-It contains a list of filters, which contain the business logic of each filter.
-The filters are not only for removing itineraries, but can be also used for sorting, decorating or even adding new itineraries.
-The filter chain is also responsible for creating routing errors, if all itineraries are deleted.
-It is also responsible for removing the actual itineraries, if debugging is not turned on.
+It contains a list of Each of which contains different business logic for a different operation.
+They not only remove itineraries, but can be also used for sorting, decorating or even adding new itineraries.
+The filter chain is also responsible for creating routing errors, if no itineraries remain after filtering.
+Itineraries are flagged for deletion, but not actually deleted when debugging is turned on.
+When debugging is off, the chain actually removes those itineraries that were flagged for deletion.

 ![Architecture diagram](ItineraryListFilterChain.svg)

 There are four types of filters, which can be included in the filter chain.
 The same type of filter can appear multiple times.

-## FilteringFilter
+## DeletionFlaggingFilter

-FilteringFilter is responsible for tagging itineraries for deletion.
-It does not remove any itineraries directly, but uses `Itinerary#markAsDeleted(SystemNotice)` for this.
-A FilteringFilter is instantiated with a ItineraryTagger, which contains the business logic for selecting the itineraries for tagging.
-You can use `processUntaggedItinerariesOnly()` for selecting if the filter should pass already filtered itineraries to the tagger.
-This is useful to disable, in case already removed itineraries are useful in comparing wether other itineraries should be tagged for removal.
+DeletionFlaggingFilter is responsible for flagging itineraries for deletion.
+It does not remove any itineraries directly, but uses `Itinerary#flagForDeletion(SystemNotice)` for this.
+A DeletionFlaggingFilter is instantiated with a ItineraryDeletionFlagger, which contains the business logic for selecting the itineraries for flagging.
+You can use `skipAlreadyFlaggedItineraries()` for selecting if the filter should skip already flagged itineraries to the flagger.
+This is useful to disable, in case already removed itineraries are useful in comparing whether other itineraries should be flagged for removal.

 ## SortingFilter